-In medieval England, Mattins on Easter morning, which modern breviaries assure us we can leave unsaid if we have been at the Vigil, was a centrally important corporate part of the life of the community, for which parish magnates were proud to lay out money to provide the resources.
-The Liturgy, of course, had happened earlier on Holy Saturday; now, early on the Sunday morning before Mattins began, the Host and Crucifix which on Good Friday had been 'buried' in the 'Easter Sepulchre' were taken in procession, the former to the High Altar, the latter to a side altar.
+In medieval England, Mattins on Easter morning, which some modern forms of the Office assure us we can leave unsaid if we have been at the Vigil, was a centrally important corporate part of the life of the community, for which parish magnates were proud to lay out money to provide the resources.
+The Liturgy, of course, which we call the Vigil, had happened earlier on Holy Saturday; now, early on the Sunday morning before Mattins began, the Host and Crucifix (which on Good Friday had been 'buried' in the 'Easter Sepulchre') were taken in procession, the former to the High Altar, the latter to a side altar.
 Antiphons were sung; the versicle and response

 V The Lord hath risen from the grave

 R Who hung for us upon the Cross.

 were followed by a collect.
 Similar services took place in many parts of Europe, some even surviving to our own time.
 So culturally important was it that Archbishop Cranmer, in his First English Prayer Book, felt obliged to leave a shadow of it still in existence (vide inferius).

 Around 1000ish, on Easter morning, the Roman Pontiff entered his Cathedral and opened the silver doors which gave access to the ancient Resurrection Ikon.
 He kissed the Lord's feet three times and then chanted the same versicle, to which the response was given.
 He then venerated the Cross, and his household did the same.
 The Pope then gave the Peace to each of them, with the words

 V The Lord hath risen indeed; to which each replied

 R And hath appeared unto Simon.